Skip to main content

 Fixed rate mortgages will be unaffected by the change in base rate and your interest rate will remain the same until the end of the initial deal period.

-The rate on your tracker mortgage will increase in line with the T&C's.
+The rate on your tracker mortgage will reduce in line with the T&Cs.
 If your mortgage offer states your product has a 'rate cap', the rate won't go above that level.
+If your mortgage offer states that you have a 'rate floor', the rate won't go below that level.

 Frequently asked questions